microsoft/ebpf-for-windows/README.md

 though this is still in progress.

-The eBPF bytecode is sent to a static verifier (the [PREVAIL verifier](https://github.com/vbpf/ebpf-verifier)) that is hosted in secure user-mode environment such as a system service, enclave, or trusted VM.
+The eBPF bytecode is sent to a static verifier (the [PREVAIL verifier](https://github.com/vbpf/ebpf-verifier)) that is hosted in a secure user-mode environment such as a system service (which is the case at present), enclave, or trusted VM.
 If the bytecode passes all the verifier checks, it can be either loaded into an interpreter (from [uBPF](https://github.com/iovisor/ubpf) in the kernel-mode execution context), or JIT compiled (via the [uBPF](https://github.com/iovisor/ubpf) JIT compiler) and have native code load